arwes/arwes/README.md

 futuristic user experiences in your projects.
 The concepts behind are opinionated and try to inspire advanced space technology and alien influence.

+> **Due to medical reasons, the author has paused the project for a few months.
+But there are tons of ideas being cooked for the next iteration.
+Stay tuned!**

 > **Currently the project is under development with an alpha version available on npm.
 Modules and components are being tested and their API may change.**